-Tier on Tier:
+Tier on Tier shutters:

-These will allow for privacy without sacrificing light.
-They have two independently opening levels, with top and bottom panels that open and close independently.
-They help to guard against prying eyes, particularly if your kitchen is overlooked without blocking too much light.
+Giving you full privacy without sacrificing light, tier on tier shutters have two independently opening levels, with top and bottom panels that open and close independently of one another.
+This is perfect for kitchens which are overlooked, as it allows you to guard against any prying eyes, without blocking out too much light.

 - Top Tips

 - Roller blinds are a great choice for roof windows.